LacunaOmnibus/MontyLacuna/README.md

   - entertainment
   - foodreserve
   - geneticslab
-    - CHECK need PT back up to oopify this
+    - CHECK PT is back up, but I need prisoners to test the gen lab on.
+I created "tmtowtdi_testone" and "tmtowtdi_testtwo".  two is further along - I'm working on getting it up to the point of being able to make smugs to send to my actual account so I can send spies to test on.
   - intelligence
   - inteltraining
   - libraryofjith